Bhagavad Gita Chapter 2 Verse 8 Meaning

 What is the main idea of Bhagavad Gita 2.8?

+This verse carries the weight of lived truth.
 I do not see that this sorrow that burns up my senses would be removed, even if I were to attain prosperous and unrivaled dominion on earth or lordship over the gods.
-This verse emphasizes soul with clarity and purpose.
+In the context of understanding the immortal nature of the Self and the path of...

 How can I apply Bhagavad Gita 2.8 in daily life?